LOADING ...

 Vi

-He rose upright in the he scarce could reach her hand,
+He upright in the stirrups; he scarce could reach her hand,

-As the black of perfume came tumbling over his breast;
+As the black cascade of perfume tumbling over his breast;

 (oh, black waves in the moonlight!)